 Students who wish to be considered for honors must apply to the Director of Undergraduate Studies before the end of their third year.
 Eligible candidates must have a GPA of 3.6 or higher in courses in the major and typically a GPA of 3.25 overall.
 To receive honors, students must develop an extended piece of research via a bachelor’s essay under the supervision of a faculty member.
 BA projects involving alternative media (film, photography, art installation) might be acceptable if accompanied by a written text.

 Students writing BA honors papers are strongly urged to enroll in ANTH 29910 Bachelor’s Essay Seminar in Winter quarter.
-In Autumn, they may also register for ANTH 29900 Preparation of Bachelor’s Essay with the approval of their faculty supervisor.
+In Autumn, they may also register for ANTH 29900 Preparation of Bachelor’s Essay.

 The department may accept a BA paper or project used to satisfy the same requirement in another major if certain conditions are met.
 Students should consult with both units by the earliest BA proposal deadline (or by the end of their third year, if neither program publishes a deadline).
 A consent form, to be signed by both undergraduate directors, is available from the College adviser and must be completed and returned to the same by the end of Autumn quarter.